stefanab/AIIntro/README.md

 # AIIntro
-Repository containing some projects I did in the course IT3105 fall 2016
+Repository containing some projects I did in the course IT3105 at NTNU, Fall 2016.